hayriozler/SqlServers/Entityframework/README.md

-# You will see Ef core best practise and implementation of them
+# You will see Ef's core best practices and implementation of them